(855) 575-6376

 Pleural Fluid Analysis

 Pleural fluid analysis is a key diagnostic tool for evaluating pleural effusion.
 By analyzing the pleural fluid, doctors can gain insights into the underlying cause of the effusion.
 The fluid is tested for various parameters, including protein, lactate dehydrogenase (LDH), and glucose levels.
 The presence of blood or pus in the fluid can indicate infection or malignancy, providing crucial information for diagnosis and treatment planning.
+The detection of a blood clot in the pleural fluid may suggest underlying trauma or pulmonary embolism as a cause.
+Additionally, specific findings in pleural fluid analysis can help diagnose rare causes such as esophageal rupture, which requires clinical suspicion and further imaging to confirm.

 By following these diagnostic steps, healthcare providers can accurately diagnose pleural effusion and determine the best course of action for treatment.